 Existential Psychology

 Victor Frankl (2006) states between stimulus and response, we have the power to choose how we respond, and in so doing, we experience growth and freedom.
 At the core of my counseling approach is helping clients experience the freedom that comes with their ability to choose how they respond to difficult circumstances in their lives.
 Freedom, responsibility and meaning are key components to human experiences.
 Vos, Craig, and Cooper (2015) give five fundamental existential philosophies that set the foundation for my approach: 1) humans need meaning and purpose in their lives; 2) humans are capable to make their own decisions and take responsibility for the consequences of those decisions; 3) humans encounter difficulties and view them as challenges to make them grow from the experience; 4) positive and negative human experiences are central to the therapeutic relationship; and 5) human experience is directly connected to experiencing life with others.
-Each of these are explored through a line of questioning in therapeutic process.
+Each of these are explored through a line of questioning in the therapeutic process.

 Existential questions can be very helpful for those who are trying to obtain meaning from their lives, especially when receiving news about impending death, but some research shows that it can potentially be more distressing and can even further the anxious thoughts (LeMay & Wilson, 2008).
 For some groups, psychoeducation, exercises, and discussing meaning in life do have a positive impacts on certain patients, though it is not clear which types of interventions do so (Vos, Craig, & Cooper, 2015).
 Much of the research on finding meaning within existential therapy has to do with people finding better ways to cope with death through religion and spirituality (Breitbard, 2001; Breitbart, Gibson, Poppito, & Berg, 2004).
 Because people can find meaning through faith, this is a key aspect of helping clients deal with their existential thoughts and use reflective methods to gain insight into why they do what they do.
 Ultimately, what one will find is themes about the person’s life that are predictive and consistent with their current behavior.
 Thus, understanding the various stories in their lives is extremely beneficial to moving forward.